raulcontrerasrubio/web-wars/README.md

 # web-wars
-Web wars is a cavas-based game cloning the GBA Advance Wars 2 game
+Web Wars is a canvas-based game which clones the GBA Advance Wars 2 game